-Paulus Musters, Material Labs Manager, University of Arizona College of Architecture and Landscape Architecture
+Material Labs Manager, University of Arizona College of Architecture and Landscape Architecture

-Paulus also shared with us a few very interesting design projects his students have produced.
+The Material Labs Manager (disallowed us to use his name) also shared with us a few very interesting design projects his students have produced.
 In these projects, students apply RhinoCAM, not only as a traditional subtractive machining method but also as a design technique, where the CNC toolpaths produced by RhinoCAM themselves become an integral design feature.
 We hope you enjoy reading about these cool projects.

-Watch Paulus Musters present these cool projects At MecSoft's CAM in Education Webinar
+Watch some cool projects using MecSoft's CAM in Education Webinar